isaacullah/isaacullah.github.io/_posts/2016-06-02-Master-Packing-List-For-Overseas-Archaeological-Fieldwork.md

 Well, it's that time of year again.
 Spring semester is over, finals are all graded, and all the undergrads have fled campus.
 It can mean only one thing for the international archaeologist: time to cram all your gear into the maximum allowed luggage, and hop a plane to your fieldwork site!
 This year, however, I'm not doing that.
 I'm moving instead.
 Seeing all the lovely facebook posts of my friends and colleagues out in the field, however, has me feeling quite nostalgic.
 So I thought I could get in on the fun a bit by sharing my packing list of the things I bring with me when I *do* go off for fieldwork overseas.
 This list is the culmination of 17 years of international archaeological work in Jordan, Spain, Kazkhstan, and Italy.
 I've whittled it down to just the essentials, and you should be able to fit this into one carry on and one piece of checked luggage - both below the maximum allowable size/weight limits for international air travel.

-#### Notes
+#### Preliminary Notes

 - My original list is clearly male-skewed.
 Women will likely need a few different items, especially toiletries.
 Also, in certain countries women may need things like head-scarves, etc. My friend Stephani Crabtree has been very kind to send me an additional list of items she's found useful as a woman traveling and livng in the field.
-These can be found below my list.
+These can be found below.
 Thank you Stephani!
 - Stephani and others have made additional general suggestions as well.
 These are also found below the original list.
 - The list covers combined general excavation and pedestrian survey.
 You may not need all items if you are only excavating or only surveying.
 This should be all you need for 1-2 months of fieldwork!
 - This list is summer-oriented, so adapt for fall or spring fieldwork.
 - This list contains things that you may not need to bring if you are not in a supervisory position on the dig or survey (especially some of the electronics and things like the 30-meter tape).
 - I've also assembled some general travel/field-life advice at the very end, so be sure to check that out!

 And now, without further ado, here's the list!